misiektoja/instagram_monitor/docs/anti-detection.md

 That means fetching follower and following names is far more expensive than checking counts, posts or stories, even though each is one request.
 It also means batch sizes and delays matter less than the total number of names you pull per day.

 `IDENTITY_BUDGET_PER_DAY` caps that total for the logged-in account.
-It is shared by every monitored target and every worker in the process, and it resets at local midnight.
+It is shared by every monitored target and every worker in the process and it resets at local midnight.
+Identity scans run one at a time so two targets cannot spend the same remaining allowance.

 ```
 IDENTITY_BUDGET_PER_DAY = 750
 ```

 Once the budget is spent, name fetching stops until the next day.
 Counts, posts, reels, stories and profile changes keep being monitored normally, so you still see that the follower number moved, just not who moved.

+REST pages are counted when Instagram returns them, before the tool consumes individual names.
+The last response can therefore put the recorded total above the configured limit if Instagram returns more accounts than requested.
+This records the actual exposure and stops another request.

 The budget is disabled by default.
 Names are always counted whether or not you set one, so you can watch your own usage first with `--exposure` and pick a number from that.
 If you have been challenged before, somewhere around 500 to 1000 is a reasonable starting point.